apollographql/apollo-ios/ROADMAP.md

 ---

+## 1.x.x releases

+We are releasing a series of patch releases to introduce improvements to our 1.0 release. please see our [GitHub Milestones](https://github.com/apollographql/apollo-ios/milestones) for more details.

-## 1.1 - _Current_
+## 1.1

-Release 1.1 will be a follow up to our major 1.0 release and will contain misc improvements now that 1.0 is GA.
+Release 1.1 will be the next minor release and will contain misc improvements now that 1.0 is GA.
 See Github [1.1 Milestone](https://github.com/apollographql/apollo-ios/milestone/64) for more details.

+## 1.2

+TBD

 ## 2.0